Automattic/jetpack/readme.txt

 See the [WP Super Cache homepage](http://ocaoimh.ie/wp-super-cache/) for further information.

 The [changelog](http://svn.wp-plugins.org/wp-super-cache/trunk/Changelog.txt) is a good place to start if you want to know what has changed since you last downloaded the plugin.

+== Changelog ==

+= 0.9.5 =
+* Show next and last GC times in minutes, not local time.
+* Don't serve wp_cache cache files to rejected user agents.
+Supercache files are still served to them.
+* If enabled, mobile support now serves php cached files to mobile clients and static cached files to everyone else.
+* Added checks for "WPSC_DISABLE_COMPRESSION" and "WPSC_DISABLE_LOCKING" constants to disable compression and file locking.
+For hosting companies primarily.
+* Added check for DONOTCACHEPAGE constant to avoid caching a page.
+* Use PHP_DOCUMENT_ROOT when creating .htaccess if necessary.

+= 0.9.4.3 =
+1. Added "Don't cache for logged in users" option.
+2. Display file size stats on admin page.
+3. Clear the cache when profile page is updated.
+4. Don't cache post previews.
+5. Added backslashes to rejected URI regex list.
+6. Fixed problems with posts and comments not refreshing.

 == Installation ==
 1. You should have the Apache mod mime and mod rewrite modules installed and WordPress fancy permalinks enabled.
 PHP safe mode should be disabled.
 If any of those are missing or off you can still use the slower WP-Cache part of the plugin.